jboulanger/twtof/README.md

-# Loading Tofwerk HDF5 data format
+# Reader for Tofwerk time of flight mass spectroscopy data

-## Using the library
-- need to have the dll in the system path
-- loading the library cre